AM-Chegeni/Clusternets/README.md

 ## User manual

-First, adjust your parameter in config.ini file:
+First, adjusting your parameter in config.ini file:

 * main_box = The Number of Ngrid in simulation snapshots ( 128 or 256)